capa46/project/another-page.md

 - Using LLMs

-- Creating triples to enrich the ArCo ontology
+- Creating RDF triples that could be addeded to the knowledge graph